layka-pacheco-classes/quick-intro-do-git-github/README.md

 ### Issues
 Issues are a way to track enhancements, tasks, or bugs for your work on GitHub.
 Issues are a great way to keep track of all the tasks you want to work on for your project and let others know what you plan to work on.
 You can also use issues to tell a favorite open source project about a bug you found or a feature you think would be great to add!

 For larger projects, you can keep track of many issues on a project board.
 GitHub Projects help you organize and prioritize your work and you can read more about them [in this "About Project boards document](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards).
-You likely won’t need a project board for your assignments, but once you move on to even bigger projects, they’re a great way to organize your team’s work!
+You likely won’t need a project board for your assignments, but once you move on to even bigger projects, they are a great way to organize your team’s work!
 You can also link together pull requests and issues to show that a fix is in progress and to automatically close the issue when someone merges the pull request.
 To learn more about issues and linking them to your pull requests, read ["About Issues"](https://docs.github.com/en/github/managing-your-work-on-github/about-issues).